SlicerProstate/SliceTracker-guide/docs/user_guide/zframe.md

 | ![](../images/zframe_center.png) | ![](../images/zframe_corner.png) | ![](../images/zframe_roi.png) |
 | Click once in the center of the group of bright dots corresponding to the Z-frame | Click once in the corner just outside that group | Make sure all dots are within the rectangular selection area |

-### Confirm ROI coverage
-After confirming that all dots are within the ROI, click "Run ZFrame Registration" in the module control panel.
+After confirming that all dots are within the ROI, you will need to execute the Z-frame calibration by clicking "Run ZFrame Registration" in the module control panel.

 Upon Z-frame calibration has finished, the 3D viewer will show the co-registered position of the `ZFrame` image.